ysoh286/honours-project-2017/detailed-notes.md

 - ggvis + Shiny: probably can achieve more models using other R packages that are made for modelling.

-**An advanced facetting example/array of plots challenge:**
+**An advanced facetting example/array of plots challenge:** *code >> array-challenge.R*
-- Taking a simple example of the iris dataset...
+- Taking a simple example of the iris dataset!
+- *plotly in R* has managed to make a linked scatterplot matrix using ggpairs() and plotly, which has crosstalk embedded in to facilitate the links between each plot.
+However, because it's rendered as a single plot object, not sure how you could zoom in/ select a single plot.       -[Example](https://cpsievert.github.io/plotly_book/linking-views-without-shiny.html)
+- Using crosstalk + d3scatter + shiny: you can view a single plot through adding a modal, and linking all the plots together easily using crosstalk.
+UI options and links are provided by Shiny.
+- Technically this should be doable with plotly as well, but currently there appears to be a bug with only uni-directional links available (only links to 1 plot).
+- Too hard to do it manually?
+You could have crosstalk linking everything together, and try to add in
+- Could be possible with Shiny alone, but requires work trying to link all the plots together (and if it's possible with Shiny, then most likely possible with ggvis.)

 ---